 This intensive course is featured on RiskNet and jointly delivered by the Department of Mathematics and the Department of Economics and Related Studies.

-The Department of Economics and Related Studies was top 10 in the UK for 'research impact' in Times Higher Education's ranking of the 2014 Research Excellence Framework.
+The Department of Economics and Related Studies was top ten in the UK for 'research impact' in the Times Higher Education's ranking of the 2014 Research Excellence Framework

-In the 2014 Research Excellence Framework assessment, 80% of research activity in the Department of Mathematics was designated 'world-leading' or 'internationally excellent'.
+In the 2014 Research Excellence Framework assessment, 80 per cent of research activity in the Department of Mathematics was designated 'world-leading' or 'internationally excellent'

 You'll develop your skills and knowledge in econometrics and quantitative finance alongside applied and computational mathematics, guided by experienced and enthusiastic lecturers from the Departments of Mathematics and Economics.

 Both departments host lively calendars of seminars and lectures, allowing you to expand your learning through visits from distinguished scholars and practitioners.

-Through core modules totalling 100 credits, you'll build a firm understanding of the mathematical tools and theories used in financial engineering.
-You'll also choose 20 credits of option modules, allowing you to explore in detail the subjects you're most interested in.
+Through core modules, you'll build a firm understanding of the mathematical tools and theories used in financial engineering.
+You'll also choose option modules, allowing you to explore in detail the subjects you're most interested in.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.